Montezuma, Costa Rica

 When we asked people what advice they would give someone preparing to move to Montezuma, they said:

 "Montezuma is a small beach town located on the Nicoya Peninsula.
 It is known for its laid-back atmosphere and stunning beaches.
 Expats should be aware that the town is quite remote and the infrastructure is limited.
 It is important to research the availability of medical care, banking services, and other amenities before moving to Montezuma.
 Additionally, expats should be aware that the cost of living is higher than in other parts of Costa Rica due to its remote location.
-Finally, expats should be aware that the local language is Spanish, so it is important to learn some basic Spanish before moving to Montezuma," said one expat in Montezuma.
+Finally, expats should be aware that the local language is Spanish, so it is important to learn some basic Spanish before moving to Montezuma," explained one expat living in Montezuma, Costa Rica.

 How do I find a place to live in Montezuma?